iSyn/Doors/README.md

 I had a lot of help from others when I first created the game so I wanted to recreate it, but from my code and only my code.

 ### Features I wanted to implement
-More Levels, but my code was so poorly written that it'll take hours just to write a simple level.
+More levels, but my code was so poorly written that it'll take hours just to write a simple level.
 A working high score list would be nice in the secret level.
 Fixing spawning outside of spawn area in secret level.